Patrick2303/States-of-the-United-States-App-with-Microservices/README.md

 # States-of-the-United-States-App-with-Microservices
-The application uses two microservices that provide requested data to the app from Wikipedia.
+The application uses two microservices: microservice_QuickFacts.py and microservice_Summary.py.
+The microservices provide to the app data from Wikipedia.